📌Average monthly costs for a single person come to about $1,082 including rent across Aruba.

 Where is it cheaper to live in Aruba?

 Outside the capital and tourist areas, costs in Aruba drop fast.
-Paradera is one of the best budget options – lower costs without giving up access to essential services and everyday amenities.
+Wayaca is one of the best budget options – lower costs without giving up access to essential services and everyday amenities.

 Is $1,500 enough for living in Aruba?

-$1,500 supports a modest but comfortable life in Aruba's smaller cities, but feels tight in Oranjestad.
+$1,500 supports a modest but comfortable life in the smaller cities of Aruba, but feels tight in Oranjestad.
 Rent is the deciding factor – keep housing costs low and the rest of the budget opens up.